Automating shapefile and GeoJSON exports from municipal portals

 else:

-gdf[col] = None if dtype == str else 0.0
+gdf[col] = "UNKNOWN" if dtype is str else 0.0 # absent column, explicit default

 return gdf